Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Discussions on the emergent dynamics

-where $h=h^\psi_\mu(t,f_1,\ldots,f_N)=h_\mu(f_1,\ldots,f_N)$ solves $0 = \sum_{i=1}^N \mu_i^{-1}(h-f_i)$.
-Since any solution of~\eqref{eq:emg_dms} exponentially converges to the constant $h_\mu(f_1^*, \dots, f_N^*)$, which can be made arbitrarily close to a median $\cM_\psi(\mathcal{F}^*)$ as shown in Lemma~\ref{lem:med}, the proposed scalar network finds a median with arbitrary precision.
-The emphasis is that the error $\eta$ in Lemma~\ref{lem:med} only depends on the characteristics~\eqref{eq:beta_bound} of the coupling functions $\mu_i$, hence it is independent of the collection $\mathcal{F}^*$.
-Note that the design can be done in a fully decentralized manner, with the only prior agreement on $\eps$ and $\eta$ in Lemma~\ref{lem:med}, and the agreement
+where $h_\mu^\psi(f_1^*,\ldots,f_N^*)$ is the solution to \eqref{eq:virtualalg}, because $\mu_i^{-1}(h-f_i) = \mu_i^{-1}((h-\xi) - (f_i-\xi))$.
+Since $\xi(t)$ converges to the constant $h_\mu^\psi(f_1^*, \dots, f_N^*)$, which can be made arbitrarily close to a median of $\{f_i^*\}$ as shown in Lemma~\ref{lem:med}, the proposed scalar network finds a median with arbitrary precision.
+Note that the design can be done in a fully decentralized manner, with the only prior agreement on $\eps$ and $\eta$, and that the median can be found without communicating the values $f_i^*$ to the neighbors, hence preserving privacy and increasing security. \QEDD \end{exam}